-Excluded Parties List System (EPLS) - The list maintained and disseminated by the General Services Administration (GSA) containing names and other information about persons who are ineligible.
+System for Award Management (SAM) - The list maintained and disseminated by the General Services Administration (GSA) containing names and other information about persons who are ineligible.

 Debarment - Action taken by a debarring official (Federal agency) to exclude a person (recipient) from participating in covered transactions.